Robert Vickers

-Robert Vickers (born 25 November 1958, Brisbane, Australia) is an Australian bass guitarist, who is best known as a member of the Australian musical group The Go-Betweens.
+Robert Vickers (born 25 November 1958) is an Australian musician, who is known as the bass guitarist of the Go-Betweens.

-Vickers visited London, England in 1977, and returned to Brisbane to join his first band, Neon Steel.
-The group quickly changed their name to The Numbers and ultimately became best known as The Riptides.
-In 1979, he left Brisbane to live in New York City where he joined The Colors.
+Vickers grew up in Brisbane, Australia, and played in various local bands.
+He made his first record in 1978 as a member of the Numbers, who later changed their name to the Riptides.
+In 1979, he left Brisbane to live in New York City where he joined the Colors.
 The Colors were managed by Hilly Kristal, owner of rock club CBGB, and produced by Blondie drummer Clem Burke.
-During this time he briefly returned to Brisbane to act in a film titled Heather’s Gloves, directed by Robin Gold and written by Grant McLennan of The Go-Betweens.
+During this time he briefly returned to Brisbane to act in a film titled Heather's Gloves, directed by Robin Gold and written by Grant McLennan of the Go-Betweens.

-In January 1983, Vickers left New York and The Colors to join The Go-Betweens in London where they were signed to Rough Trade Records.
-He recorded three albums with the band on Sire Records and Beggars Banquet Records before returning to New York in 1988.
+In January 1983, Vickers left New York and the Colors to join the Go-Betweens.
+He recorded three albums with the band before returning to New York in 1988.
 In the 1990s he toured Japan with Yo La Tengo, and the US and Europe with Lloyd Cole.
 He performed with Amy Rigby and toured and recorded with The Mad Scene, which included drummer Hamish Kilgour from The Clean.
 He also recorded with Malcolm Ross and Alice Texas.
 During a Go-Betweens US tour in 1999 he joined Robert Forster and Grant McLennan on stage at Fez in New York City, to play some of the songs they had recorded together in that band.

 In 1998, Vickers became the publicist for New York indie label Jetset Records.
 He left to start his own PR company, Proxy Media, in 2005.

-On 4 July 2010, Vickers joined the other surviving members of The Go-Betweens at the official opening of the Go Between Bridge in Brisbane.
+On 4 July 2010, Vickers joined the other surviving members of the Go-Betweens at the official opening of the Go Between Bridge in Brisbane.

 In October 2019 his hometown of Oxley, a suburb of Brisbane, opened Robert Vickers Place Playground in his honour.
+Vickers attended Corinda State High School from 1971 to 1975, in the suburb adjacent to Oxley and he also attended the local Oxley State School.